 CBA; CFA; CPA/ABV; CVA)

 The overall objective of CDBV Part 2 is to provide a comprehensive understanding of the principles and concepts of business valuation.
 The course of study for CDBV Part 2 involves advance preparation consisting of reading assignments and answering of multiple choice questions based on the course material.
-Course materials are mailed four weeks prior to the start date of the course session.
-The three-and-a-half day session comprises three days of instruction and a four-hour exam on the fourth day.
+Course materials are sent as digital PDF's after registration.
+In-person courses consist of three 8 hour sessions and a 4 hour timed online exam.
+Online courses consist of six 4 hour sessions follow by an 4 hour timed online exam.

 CDBV Part 2 Waiver

-Part 2 of the CDBV program is waived for individuals that hold the following certifications: ASA-Business Valuation, CBA, CFA, CPA/ABV, CVA.
+Part 2 of the CDBV program is waived for individuals that hold the following certifications: ASA-Business Valuation, CBA, CFA, CPA with ABV, CVA.

 CDBV Part 2 Course Content